yash-yj10/AI_Summariser/README.md

 ## Overview

 The AI Summarizer Website is a web application that allows users to summarize articles from URLs using an AI-powered summarization service through RapidAPI.
-This README provides information on how to set up, configure, and use this website.

 ## Features

 - Summarize articles from URLs quickly and efficiently.